“It’s never too late to be who you might have been.”

 One day, whilst studying for a diploma in Cognitive Hypnotherapy, it finally hit me – I didn’t want to be a hypnotherapist or anything else for that matter.
 What I wanted to do was move to the coast and write books!

-Fast forward several years and several sleepless nights… I now live a few minutes’ walk from the sea.
-My first book Oh Sugar! has been published and my children’s novel has just been shortlisted for the Times/Chicken House Children’s Fiction Competition 2017.
-(Just typing that last sentence makes me very happy!)
+Fast forward several years and several sleepless nights… I now live a few minutes’ walk from the sea and I am a freelance writer.
+My first non-fiction book Oh Sugar! was published in 2015 and my children’s novel has just been shortlisted for the Times/Chicken House Children’s Fiction Competition 2017.